Scott-Nx/Auto-Adobe/README.md

 # Adobe KMUTNB
-Automated grant Adobe acess for KMUTNB Student
+Automated grant Adobe access for KMUTNB students

-## How it work?
+## How it works?
-Urmmm, its just simple request lol.
+It's a simple request process.

 ## How to use?
-1. Fork This project
+1. Fork this project.
-2. Create Secret in Repository secrets
+2. Create secrets in the repository secrets:

-   Repository secrets:

-   `KMUTNB_USERNAME=s6601234567890`
+   - `KMUTNB_USERNAME=s6601234567890`

-   `KMUTNB_PASSWORD=your_password_here`
+   - `KMUTNB_PASSWORD=your_password_here`

-   2.1 using "Payload_nodotenv" (if payload.py not working.)
-      so, this file dotenv file code are removed you can edit username , password into payload file and save // Warning: do not publish your password on public.
+   2.1 If `payload.py` is not working, use `Payload_nodotenv` instead.
+Remove the dotenv file code and edit the username and password directly in the payload file.
+Save the file, but be cautious not to publish your password publicly.

-4. Add Github Action workflow into repo
+3. Add the GitHub Action workflow to the repository.
-5. Done!
+4. Done!